desheffer/nix-config/docs/nixos.md

 Boot the NixOS installation environment.

-Use `passwd` to set a temporary password.
+Use `curl https://github.com/desheffer.keys > ~/.ssh/authorized_keys` to copy
+SSH authorized keys.

 Connect over SSH from an existing, already authenticated machine.
 Use `ssh -A` to enable ssh-agent forwarding for accessing secrets later on.